haberdashPI/SignalOperators.jl/docs/src/manual.md

 sound1 = signal(sin,ω=1kHz) |> until(5s) |> ramp |> normpower |> amplify(-20dB)
 ```

 This example creates a 1 kHz pure-tone (sine wave) that lasts 5 seconds.
-It's amplitude is 20 dB lower than a signal with unit 1 power.
+Its amplitude is 20 dB lower than a signal with unit 1 power.

 There are a few things going on here: piping, the use of units, infinite length signals, and unspecified sample rates.